Darker than Black: Music

 The series' soundtrack was composed by Yoko Kanno in 2007.
 The series uses four pieces of theme music: two opening themes and two ending themes.
 "Howling" by Abingdon Boys School was used as the opening theme for the first 14 episodes while "Kakusei Heroism (The Hero Without a "Name")" by An Cafe was used as the second opening theme from episodes 15 onwards.
 "Tsukiakari" (ツキアカリ) by Rie fu was used as the ending theme for the first 14 episodes while "Dreams" by High and Mighty Color was used as the second ending theme from episodes 15 onwards.
 The lyrics of "Howling" focus on Hei's characterization with Okamura commenting that parts of it delve into elements the character briefly saw.

 The soundtrack has 20 tracks, including the opening and closing themes performed by Abingdon Boys School and Rie fu.
 Other non-instrumental songs were written by Tim Jensen and performed by Mai Yamane (tracks eight and 10) and James Wendt (tracks 14 and 19).
 It peaked at number 57 on the Oricon albums chart.
 Tensai Okamura wanted 1970s-type folk music which would convey the impression of darkness.

 When approached by Okamura, Kanno recalled being given ideas about a detective series to give her music a distinctive style.
 When she began composing the soundtrack, she did not have a scenario or setting in mind when she met Okamura again.
 Some of the background music is typical Kanno as heard in Ghost in the Shell: Stand Alone Complex, but other tracks are livelier; she wanted to write glamorous songs.
-Kanno cited sophisticated French films as inspiring the music of Darker than Black, wanting it to embody the series' cold characters; Latin music was another influence, and she appreciated sound director Kazuhiro Wakabayashi's assistance with the soundtrack.
+Kanno cited old French films as inspiring the music of Darker than Black, wanting it to contrast with the series' emotionless characters; Latin music was another influence, and she appreciated sound director Kazuhiro Wakabayashi's assistance with the soundtrack.